polarweasel/blog/content/posts/10-annoying-habits-of-a-geeky-spouse-wired-com.md

 I will fess up to all but 10, 7, 3, and 2.

-And “Frak” is a stupid way to swearâ€”just use “fuck” and its friends, and get your point across properly. :)
+And “Frak” is a stupid way to swear&mdash;just use “fuck” and its friends, and get your point across properly. :)